-- 1 A copy of the relevant Speaking and Listening Coursework Assessment Summary Form can be found in the Appendix, and should be photocopied by Centres, as required. - 2 Complete the information at the head of the form. - 3 List the candidates in an order which allows the information to be transferred easily for submission to Cambridge at a later stage (i.e. in candidate index number order, where this is known).
+- 1 A copy of the relevant Coursework Assessment Summary Form can be downloaded from www.cie.org.uk/samples - 2 The database will ask you for the syllabus code and Centre number, after which it will direct you to the correct forms. - 3 List the candidates in an order which allows the information to be transferred easily for submission to Cambridge at a later stage (i.e. in candidate index number order, where this is known).
 Show the teaching group or set for each candidate.
-The initials of the teacher may be used to indicate group or set. - 4 Transfer each candidate's marks from their Individual Candidate Record Card to this form as follows: - (a) Enter the marks for the individual activity ('Task 1'), the pair-based activity ('Task 2') and the group activity ('Task 3') in the relevant columns. - (b) Add the marks and enter the total (out of 30), in the column headed 'Total Mark'. - (c) In the column headed 'Internally Moderated Mark', enter the mark (out of 30) awarded after any internal moderation took place.
+The initials of the teacher may be used to indicate group or - 4 Transfer each candidate's marks from their Individual Candidate Record Card to this form as follows: - (a) Enter the marks for the individual activity ('Task 1'), the pair-based activity ('Task 2') and the group activity ('Task 3') in the relevant columns. - (b) Add the marks and enter the total (out of 30), in the column headed 'Total Mark'. - (c) In the column headed 'Internally Moderated Mark', enter the mark (out of 30) awarded after any internal moderation took place.
 Leave blank if not applicable.
 See Section 7.3.2 for information about internal moderation. - 5 Both the teacher/moderator completing the form and, where applicable, the internal moderator(s) must check the form, and complete and sign the bottom portion.